 How the Nets are Named

-Ultimately, each net can only have one name on the PCB (one PCB net cannot have two names).
-The software automatically resolves nets with multiple names to have just a single name when the project is compiled - it is important that you configure the naming options in a multi-channel design to ensure that your nets are labeled in a way that is meaningful to you.
+Ultimately, each net can only have one name on the PCB (one PCB net cannot have two names), and each net name should only be used once on the PCB (you should not have two different PCB nets with the same name).
+The software automatically resolves nets with multiple names to have just a single name when the project is compiled - it is important that you configure the naming options in a multi-channel design to ensure that your nets are labelled in a way that is meaningful to you.
 The net naming options are in the Netlist Options section of the Options tab of the Options for Project dialog.

-A good approach to set these options in a multi-channel design is to enable the Higher Level Names Take Priority option and to also place Net Labels on all nets that connect to a channelized child sheet.
+A good approach to setting these options in a multi-channel design is to enable the Higher Level Names Take Priority option, and to also place Net Labels on all nets that connect to a channelized child sheet.

 As an example, consider the images below.
 Note that both of the Sheet Symbols point to the sheet

 PCB_Decoder.SchDoc, so there are 2 channels of this circuit, identified as U_PCB_DecoderA and U_PCB_DecoderB.